 The proper distance is 10 feet up and 4 feet out from tree trunk.
 10 feet up is out of reach from standing bears.
 4 feet out from animals climbing trees.
 Consider when the sun will hit your meat throughout the day from sunrise to sunset.
 Make sure to hang in the shade on the north side of a group of trees or hillside.

 We recommend 6mm or large diameter rope/cord.
 Non-locking load-bearing carabiners can be helpful.
 Multiple nylon breathable game bags.
-We prefer the Rapid Rifle Game Bags here.
+We have game bags you can purchase that we recommend.
 Stay away from the big Alaskan quarter bags made of cotton.
 They become heavy when moist.
 Hard to clean.
 Too big of a bag for boneless meat.

 Do not bring meat, carcass, head, antlers back to camp